-A radioactive atom is one that spontaneously emits energetic particles or waves (known as radiation).
-This radiation is emitted when an unstable (i.e. radioactive) nucleus transforms to some other nucleus or energy level.
-Imagine a big ball made of magnets that’s spinning really fast.
-Sometimes a few pieces of the magnet will shoot out and hit the wall.
-That’s kind of what radiation is like.
-As it applies to nuclear energy, many materials created during the operation of a reactor are unstable.
-As they decay over varying lengths of time (from microseconds to hundreds of thousands of years), they emit energetic particles or waves.
+As it applies to nuclear energy, many materials created during the operation of a reactor are radioactive.
+As they decay, they emit radiation.
 The energy carried by this radiation is often sufficient to cause damage to biological cells and is therefore a health risk.
-Thus, radiation is the primary cause of safety concerns related to nuclear energy.
+Thus, radiation is the primary cause of both the waste and safety concerns related to nuclear energy.

 If you’re looking for math, see the math behind radioactive decay page.